apify/apify-docs/sources/academy/webscraping/scraping_basics_python/05_parsing_html.md

 Successfully installed beautifulsoup4-4.0.0 soupsieve-0.0
 ```

 Now let's use it for parsing the HTML.
-Unlike plain string, the `BeautifulSoup` object allows us to work with the HTML elements in a structured way.
+The `BeautifulSoup` object allows us to work with the HTML elements in a structured way.
 As a demonstration, we'll first get the `<h1>` tag, which represents the main heading of the page.

 ![Tag of the main heading](./images/h1.png)